great-expectations/great_expectations/docs/how_to_guides/migrating_versions.rst

     the number of returned rows, accessing saved kwargs, or using any other BatchKwargsGenerator feature.
 BatchKwargsGenerators *must* be attached to a specific datasource to be instantiated.
-  - This tutorial uses the latest API for validating data: :ref:`tutorial_validate_data`
+  - The API for validating data has changed.

 - **Database store tables are not compatible** between versions and require a manual migration; the new default table names are: `ge_validations_store`,